constellation-daq/Constellation/docs/manual/tutorials/single_satellite.md

 :::{tab-item} Python
 :sync: python

-The IPython CLI controller can be disconnected from the constellation using the command `exit()` or by pressing Ctrl+D.
+The IPython CLI controller can be disconnected from the constellation using the command `quit` or by pressing Ctrl+D.

 :::
 ::::